 We have also benefitted from an active and supportive Advisory Committee, the members of which have changed somewhat over the years, but have included Diarmaid MacCulloch, Gordon Higgot, Damian T. Murphy, Jeanne Shami, Arnold Hunt, Mary Morrissey, Emanuela Vai, Roze Hentschell, Mary Ann Lund, and the great pioneer of work in the digital humanities, Willard McCarty.
 Without their efforts to keep us in the right track as these projects moved forward, the Virtual John Donne Project would not exist.

 As I look back over the years of work that went into all the components of the Virtual John Donne Project, I feel humbled that so many distinguished folks gave so much of their time and expertise to its success.
 This was truly a collective effort, the work of many hands.
-Being a part of it has been the highlight of my career.
+Being a part of it has been the highlight of my career in the academy.

 Paul’s Cross Project